-* having their testes surgically removed, ie. By orchiectomy, and/or orchiectomy as part of Gender Confirmation Surgery (GCS) or the now-less-used Gender Reassignment Surgery (GRS).
+* having their testes surgically removed, ie. By bilateral orchiectomy, and/or orchiectomy as part of Gender-affirming Surgery (GAS) or the now-depreciated term Gender Reassignment Surgery (GRS).

 * having their testosterone production chemically blocked by medication (as part of HRT).

-Side note: Only after at least of 12 months of being on Hormone Replacement Therapy (HRT), and also living socially as their preferred gender, is the secret door, or the bonus level, opened for the orchiectomy or Gender Confirmation Surgery (GCS), provided that it is legally, financially, medically or emotionally possible, or even desirable, for that person.
+Side note: Only after at least of 12 months of being on Hormone Replacement Therapy (HRT), while also living socially as their preferred gender, is the secret door, or the bonus level, opened for the orchiectomy or Gender Affirmation Surgery (GAS), provided that it is legally, financially, medically or emotionally possible, or even desirable, for that person.

-Side note 2: That latter part, is where non-binary comes into play.
+Side note 2: That latter part, is where non-binary comes into play to some degree.

 Not all (I would actually dare to say “almost no-one”) people are strictly binary gendered.

 Have you ever, whilst simply day dreaming, fantasising, ever thought of how it would be to have ‘the other gender’s characteristics’?
-Whether you felt excited, guilty, or disturbed by that, it is already “you not being 100% strictly binary gendered”.
+Whether you felt excited, guilty, or disturbed by that, by definition, that is already “you not being 100% strictly binary gendered”.

 And always remember, gender, and the accompanying gender roles, are strictly a social construct.
-Very strictly speaking, as per that construct, a woman in pants would already be non-binary.
+Very strictly speaking, as per that construct, a woman in pants would possibly already be seen as non-binary or a gender-traitor.
 Or a man doing the dishes.
 The very audacity!